 For some odd reason, “Praise God” feels so deliciously wicked.

-I officially believe in reincarnation.
-I swear, I could barely tell the difference between Kanye and Travis Scott in “Praise God.”
+I officially believe in reincarnation!
+I swear, I could barely tell the difference between Kanye West and Travis Scott in “Praise God.”
 I also couldn’t tell the difference between Baby Keem and Kendrick Lamar (Kendrick is on the song, right?
-I’m joking, I know that he’s not on the song)
+I’m joking, I know that he’s on the song!)

 I would love to hear “Praise God” at a club that celebrates communion.
-The song features so many elements that will make you hyped as hell.
-Not ignorant hyped, but, like, thankful for the LORD’s blessings hyped (Which is probably still ignorant hyped).
-All in all, I love Kanye and Travis’s chemistry and how Baby Keem simply goes nuclear on his verse.
+The song features so many elements that will make you hyped as hell (Not ignorant hyped, but, like, thankful for the LORD’s blessings hyped).

 After feuding for a few years, Jay-Z and Kanye West reunite for the very powerful “Jail.”

-“Jail” features an instrumental that would make Jimi Hendrix proud, a very rebellious Kanye West, and a nurturing Jay-Z. While the song is obviously supposed to be heard with your ears, for some odd reason, it was mainly felt by my heart.
+“Jail” features an instrumental that would make Jimi Hendrix proud, a very rebellious Kanye West verse, and a very nurturing Jay-Z verse.
+While the song is obviously supposed to be heard with your ears, for some odd reason, it was mainly heard by my heart.

 Being able to forgive is one of the strongest abilities a human being can have.